openbmc/docs/designs/emmc-storage-design.md

   current UBI implementation.

 - Provisioning: The eMMC vendor would be provided with an OpenBMC image that can be flashed into the eMMC.
-The image must have the BMC rootfs, and optionally any additional partitions that the system owner decides to have.
+Since the LVM userspace tools don't offer an offline mode, it's not straightforward to assemble an LVM disk image from a bitbake task.
+Therefore, the rootfs image would be added to the partition where the FIT resides, leaving the initramfs the task to create the LVM volume and use that rootfs file to populate it.

   Then the vendor would deliver the BMC cards with the eMMC already flashed to manufacturing.
 At this stage, the system can be code updated to a newer version of firmware.
 If a use case existed where systems with blank eMMCs would be provided to developers for example, a method of flashing the eMMC from the NOR could be developed, such as adding a rootfs to the NOR.
 This provisioning is needed since, unlike a NOR chip, the eMMC cannot be removed from the board and flashed by a standard flash programmer.

 ## Alternatives Considered
 - Filesystem: f2fs (Flash-Friendly File System).
 The f2fs is an up-and-coming